jwoa/jwoa/README.md

 - 👋 Hi, I’m @jwoa
 - 👀 I’m interested in human computer interaction
-- 🌱 I’m currently learning more threejs
+- 🌱 I’m currently working at Cartier in innovation
 - 💞️ I’m looking to collaborate on anything virtual
-- 📫 How to reach me ...
+- 📫 How to reach me, jason@seasonsix.co

 <!---
 jwoa/jwoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.